cazyw/photo-blog/README.md

 # Photo Blog

 A photo blog to keep track of interesting photos and experiences.
-My current project, additional features will be added as I explore Ruby on Rails.
+This is my current project as a delve into learning Rails, so additional features will be added as I explore all the things I can do with Ruby on Rails.

 https://foodforthesoul-blog.herokuapp.com/